DataDog/documentation/content/en/monitors/incident_management/incident_details.md

 * Why it happened
 * Attributes

-In your [Incident Settings][5] you can configure additional property fields  by using the `<KEY>:<VALUE>` pairs reporting in your Datadog metric tags or creating fully custom ones.
-Assigning values to an incident's properties makes it easier to search for subsets of incidents on the [Incident Homepage][6] and to form queries when using [Incident Management Analytics][7].
-You can also reorder your property fields and move them to different headings so the most important properties are in the most prominent locations.
+In [Incident Settings][5], add additional property fields using the `<KEY>:<VALUE>` pairs from your Datadog metric tags, or create custom ones.
+Assign values to an incident's properties to easily search for a subset of incidents on the [Incident Homepage][6] and to form queries when using [Incident Management Analytics][7].
+You can also reorder your property fields and move them to different headings so the most important properties are in prominent locations.

 If your incident is customer-facing, specify the details of the impact below the *What happened* heading in the *Impact* heading: